JoshMcKin/connection_manager/README.md

 # ConnectionManager
-Multi-Database, Replication and Sharding for ActiveRecord.
+Improved cross-schema, replication and mutli-DMS gem for ActiveRecord.

-## Background
+## Features
-ActiveRecord, for quite some time now, has supported multiple database connections through the use of #establish_connection and connection classes [more info](http://api.rubyonrails.org/classes/ActiveRecord/Base.html)
+  * Threadsafe connection switching
-Multiple databases, replication and shards can be implemented directly in rails without patching, but a gem helps to reduce redundant code and ensure consistency.
+  * Replication can be defined in the database.yml or in the model, adds #slaves and #masters as ActiveRecord::Relations.
-ConnectionManager replaces all the connection classes and subclasses required for multiple database support in Rails with a few class methods and simple database.yml configuration.
-Since ConnectionManager does not alter ActiveRecord's connection pool, thread safety is not a concern.
+  * Automatically builds connection classes, if configured.

 ## Installation